ModDota/moddota.github.io/_articles/scripting/advanced-looting-chest.md

   }

   private DeleteChest() {
-    // Removing an item also destroys the underlying entity, be carefull this.GetCaster().RemoveItem(this);
+    // Removing an item also destroys the underlying entity, be careful this.GetCaster().RemoveItem(this);
     this.DeletePlaceholder();
   }